bml-crypto/bml-crypto.github.io/docs/quickstart/client.md

 ---
 (chapter1_part1)=

 # 2.1.
-Creating dydx client
+Create dydx client

 Client - key ingredient, that allows you to interact with dydx via their library, so let's create one.